 New York State Department of Health can be reached at 1-800-458-1158 or by email at email@example.com.

 Nassau County Department of Health can be reached at 516-227-9697.

-More information about 1,4 dioxane can be seen here:
+More information about 1,4 dioxane can be found at these sites:

 - Albany Times Union – Long Island Water Conference – More Time Is Needed To Comply with Emerging Contaminant Regulations